melparker101/OvaMap/SRA/extract_SRA_data.md

 grep "err" vdb_all.out
 ```

 # 5. Make fastq files using fasterq-dump
-Log into an interactive load on slurm for more cores.
+Internet connection is not necessary, so log into an interactive node on slurm.
 Fasterq-dump does not allow you to input a list of SRA numbers.
 ```bash
 # Load modules
 module load SRA-Toolkit/3.0.0-centos_linux64